rjw245/arduinoMorseCode/README.md

 "morse.py" uses the serialcom.py library to emulate morse code on the Arduino.

-"pythonMorseCode.ino" is the code that runs on the Arduino.
+"arduinoMorseCode.ino" is the code that runs on the Arduino.
 The LED pin is 7 by default, but can be changed easily at the top of the code.

 NOTE:
 This code has only been tested on an Ubuntu 12.04 Linux install.
 I have reason to believe this will not work properly on a Windows machine as serial ports work differently on that OS.